 10:00am Explore the Royal BC Museum.

 See all of British Columbia at the Royal BC Museum, a world-class museum of natural and human history.
 Experience authentic artifacts and highly realistic settings -- from the Woolly Mammoth in his rocky, icy world to a tar-scented trip on the HMS Discovery.
 Stroll through Old Town's wood-cobbled street and enjoy its shops, cinema, and railway station.
-Admission can be purchased through Black Ball Ferry Line here.
+Royal BC Museum admission can be purchased through Black Ball Ferry Line.

 12:00pm Lunch at a local Victoria restaurant, or enjoy a classic afternoon tea experience in the Pendray Tea House at the Huntingdon Manor.
-Afternoon tea can be booked through Black Ball Ferry Line here.
+Afternoon tea can be booked through Black Ball Ferry Line.

 If you are planning to travel with your vehicle on our ferry, you can park your vehicle in the lot any time after the sailing before departs (ex.
 If you are catching the 3:00pm sailing, you can park your vehicle any time after the 10:30am sailing departs).
 The Pendray Tea House is located across the street from our Victoria terminal.